ryanswrt/autoform-slingshot/README.md

       label: false
     },
     afFieldInput: {
-      // Specify which directive to present as thumbnail using the key.
+      // Specify which slingshotdirective to present as thumbnail when  this picture is uploaded, you can use the "key" or "directive".
       thumbnail: 'mobile',
       slingshotdirective: {
-        mobile: { // This is the key for the "mobile" version.
+        mobile: { // <-- This is the "key" for the "mobile" version.
           directive: "myMobileDirective",
           onBeforeUpload: function(file, callback) {
             // Create a mobile 640x640 size version.